Von Neumann Architecture

 CPU Working (Fetch, Decode, Execute, Store)

-1. Fetching: CPU retrieves an instruction from memory using Program Counter (PC) and Instruction Register (IR).
-Example: PC points to “Add 2 + 2” instruction and IR stores it.
+1. Fetching: The CPU gets the next instruction from memory using the Program Counter (PC), which holds the address of the next instruction, and stores it in the Instruction Register (IR), which holds the current instruction being processed.
+Example: PC points to an “Add 2 + 2” instruction, and the IR holds it.

 2. Decoding: Control Unit interprets the instruction.
 Example: CU identifies addition operation and selects required ALU operation.